OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/faq.md

 If there's a previous version of the probes installed there's no need to uninstall them prior to installing the new version of the probes.

-### How do I uninstall AI Mentor Studio Probes?
+### How do I uninstall AI Mentor Studio probes?

-To uninstall AI Mentor Studio Probes, delete the following applications from both the LifeTime and code analysis environments:
+To uninstall AI Mentor Studio probes, delete the following applications from both the LifeTime and code analysis environments:

 * **AI Mentor Studio Environment Probe**
 * **AI Mentor Studio LifeTime Probe**